zbigniewstefaniuk/chat_app/README.md

 It's my web application written using flask-socketIO

-APP READY TO DEPLOY ON GUNICORN NGINX
+APP IS STILL IN DEVELOPMENT STAGE BUT IT'S READY TO DEPLOY ON GUNICORN NGINX
 ## **Description**
- """
-placeholder = There is a big room for improvements.
- """
+This app allows you to chat with other people.
+You can join any room and start typing!

-Web Registration Page wchih use Postgresql for register and accessing users to Databse, it's connected with Heroku via URI Password is protected with Hash function adding 16b salt and 29,000 iterations
+Web Registration Page which use Postgresql for register and accessing users to Databse, it's connected with Heroku via URI Password is protected with Hash function adding 16b salt and 29,000 iterations

 ## **CHANGELOG ./ DONE 👌🏻(05.07.2020)**

-- Redis woriking with eventlet now you can chat! ✔
+- Redis working with eventlet.
+Now you can chat! ✔

-- resgistration with log in and out made with flask-wtform, flask-sqlalchemy ✔
+- resgistration with log in and out, made with flask-wtform and flask-sqlalchemy ✔

 - chat funcionality with flask-socketio ✔

-- automatic scrolling down when user send message to show new one with JavaScript ✔
+- automatic scrolling down when user send message, to show latest with JavaScript ✔

 - added logout button on chat page ✔

-- fix not working rooms ✔
+- fixed not working rooms ✔

-- fix theme toggle button ✔
+- fixed theme toggle button ✔

-- add css code to stylize site and chat for better UX (still working also with ui)✔
+- added css code to stylize site and chat for better UX ✔

-## **TODO 💤**
+## **TO DO 💤**

-- add nginx for makiking more ppl on chat
+- add nginx for makeing more ppl on chat

-- add at navbar that you're online

-- mail validdation with flask-mail
+- mail validdation and confimation with flask-mail

-- deploy at http://zstefaniuk.pl/ (half done, registration workig wery well! but unforunately online chat is bugged)

 - instal SLL certificate with load balancer on aws for https

 - sending photos feature

-- various bugfix

 - responsive scaling